I have a positive Covid antibody test from already being infected. Do I still need to be vaccinated?

 The short answer is yes.
 A previous infection does not exempt an individual from SU’s vaccine requirement.
 Antibodies are not recommended to be used as evidence of immunity by the CDC or the FDA.
 All students must have an FDA- or WHO-authorized vaccine (unless they have been granted a medical or religious exemption).
 People who have had a Covid infection may well have circulating antibodies that can be detected by a serological (antibody) test.
 That said, there are some difficulties interpreting the presence of antibodies regarding the level of protection they may provide.

-Evidence demonstrates that most people who receive a Covid vaccine develop a greater number (higher titer) of antibodies than those who have had the disease and are therefore more protected, and less likely to pass an infection onto others.
+Evidence demonstrates that most people who receive a Covid vaccine/booster develop a greater number (higher titer) of antibodies than those who have had the disease and are therefore more protected, and less likely to pass an infection onto others.
 The FDA and CDC therefore recommend that even recovering Covid patients be vaccinated.

 Antibodies that can be detected in a Covid serology test may be the result of infections with one of several other coronaviruses; thus, the presence of such antibodies does not guarantee protection against Covid-19.
-Antibodies raised against the vaccines are specific for SARS CoV-2, the virus that causes Covid-19 and therefore provide specific protection.
+Antibodies raised against the vaccine/booster are specific for SARS CoV-2, the virus that causes Covid-19 and therefore provide specific protection.

-Why do students need to be vaccinated but staff and faculty do not have the same requirement?
+Why do students need to be vaccinated, but staff and faculty do not have the same requirement?

-Can an unvaccinated guest visit me on campus?
+Can a guest visit me on campus?

 What about GO Programs?